lambdaclass/cairo-vm_in_go/README.md

 ### CairoRunner

 Now that can can execute cairo steps, lets look at the VM's initialization step.
-We will begin by creating our `CairoRunnerc`:
+We will begin by creating our `CairoRunner`:

 ```go
 type CairoRunner struct {